pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 Boolean.box(true): Object
 {% endhighlight %}

-The problem is that it is too wide, it encompasses ALL AnyRef types (which are all types expect AnyVals).
+The problem is that it is too wide, it encompasses ALL types.
 This all means that we need to somehow "restrict" the number of types that are allowed to go into `bind`.
 This new bind, we shall call it `safeBind` will:

-* Convert types to their Java equivalent (BigInt -> Long, Int -> Integer)
+* Convert types to their Java counterpart (BigInt -> Long, Int -> Integer)
 * Fail to compile any nonsensical types (User, Profile)

 We aren't going to be making the length of parameters passed safe (that would require a lot more than existentials).
 Nor are we checking that the types passed match the expected types in the SQL query.

-`safeBind` will be defined something like this:
+`safeBind` will be defined something like so:

 {% highlight scala %}
 def safeBind(columns: AnyAllowedType*): Statement =